Are Fillings Containing Mercury Safe?

 - Clean Air – This should be available during the entire process.
 This prevents people from inhaling amalgam platter or mercury gas.

-There is an IAOMT dentist protocol for removing silver fillings.
+An organization called the IAOMT has defined a protocol for safely removing mercury from the oral cavity.
 This involves using nitrile gloves.
 These special rubber gloves prevent diffusion of amalgam and mercury.
 The protocol also includes making clean air available to the entire dental team, especially dental offices that perform amalgam removals regularly.

 It is highly important to take adequate precautions when it comes to mercury removal since the debris can remain the air for quite some time.
 This means people can breathe the mercury in and that elevates their levels, which could be harmful.
 Managing the amount of mercury in the air is highly important, and something we take serious in our dental office.